ArturoSbr/aws-ccp-cheat-sheet/main.md

 CDK is the same as CloudFormation except that we can configure our environment using other languages (Python, Typescript, etc.) instead of YAML.
 CDK will parse the code and translate it to a usable YAML template.

 ### Elastic Beanstalk
-Beanstalk is a Platform as a Service (PaaS) that allows us to deploy an app in a single developer-friendly platform.
-Beanstalk handles instance configuration, the deployment strategy, capacity provisioning, load balancing, auto-scaling and monitoring (there is a monitoring suite inside BeanStalk!).
-The difference between CloudFormation and Beanstalk is that CF can be used to deploy any kind of infrastructure, whereas BS is more focused on deploying applications (not just the infrastructure) in a centralized platform.
+Elastic Beanstalk is a Platform as a Service (PaaS) that allows us to deploy and scale applications in a single developer-friendly platform.
+Beanstalk handles instance configuration, deployment strategy, capacity provisioning, load balancing, auto-scaling and monitoring (there is a monitoring suite inside BeanStalk!).
+The difference between CloudFormation and Beanstalk is that CloudFormation can be used to deploy any kind of infrastructure, whereas BS is more focused on deploying applications (not just the infrastructure) in a centralized platform.

 ### Deploying Code
 1. CodeDeploy: Automate software deployments to a hybrid mix of servers (EC2 or on-premises).
 Each instance must have an agent installed.